lfys/TextQuery/README.md

 # TextQuery
-creating a new branch is quick
+creating a new branch is quick ADD simple